 How You Can Help

-If you would like to be a part of the community Indian Myna trapping program, contact Council to arrange collection of a trap on (02) 6660 0300.
+If you would like to be a part of the community Indian Myna trapping program, please contact the Casino Community Men’s Shed to arrange the purchase of a trap.
+The Men’s Shed is open Monday to Wednesday 8am to 2pm, and is located within the Casino Showgrounds, 10095 Summerland Way, and can be contacted on 6662 6423.

 Australian Native: Noisy Miner

 Do not confuse Indian Mynas with the native Noisy Miner shown here.
 This native bird is not a pest.